SmogDr/edar_coursebook/docs/07-multivar_eda.md

 weight.
 Note that the faceting call led to the fitting of three different linear models---one for each facet.

 Here are the same data in a plot that is faceted by rows instead of columns.
+Take note how `ggplot2::` allows you add the facet to the original plot object using a
+`+`, as in: `g1 + facet_grid(...)`

 ```r